 One significant factor that influences sleeping bag versatility is the type of insulation.
 Down feathers, regardless of whether they receive water-resistant chemical treatments or not, will clump if they get wet.
 When clumped, the feathers lose virtually all their ability to insulate.
 Synthetic fibers, in contrast, don't clump when wet and retain a considerable portion of their insulative power even when soaked.
 This property gives synthetic bags a clear advantage for wetter activities and climates.

 Another factor that influences versatility is the length of a sleeping bag's main zipper.
 Full-length zippers allow you to vent excess heat or use the bag as a blanket on warmer nights.
 One bag in this review takes the zipper length even further for more versatility.
 The Klymit KSB 35 has a longer-than-full-length zipper that lets you unzip all the way around the foot of the bag.
 This design gives you the option to use it as a true quilt or share it between two people on an ultralight mission.
-The zipper versatility also makes it easier to continue "wearing" your sleeping bag on cold mornings as you prepare breakfast or enjoy a hot beverage.
+This zipper versatility also makes it easier to continue "wearing" your sleeping bag on cold mornings as you prepare breakfast or enjoy a hot beverage.

-In the other direction, the "gills" on the Nemo Kyan and Nemo Forte allow you to reduce the amount of insulation to ensure you don't overheat on a warmer night.
+In the other direction, the "thermo gills" on the Nemo Forte allow you to spread out the insulation and reduce warmth to ensure you don't overheat on a hot night.
 The Marmot Trestles 30 extends its upper-temperature range with an accessory zipper opposite the main one that lets you fold the top of the bag open.

 Features and Design

 Zippers can also be modified to provide additional venting options or enhanced versatility.
-As already mentioned, we're big fans of the extra-long zipper on the Klymit KSB 35 because it allows you to vent only your feet or to unzip the bag into a true quilt.
+As already mentioned, we're big fans of the extra-long zipper on the Klymit KSB 35 because it allows you to vent only near your feet or to unzip the bag fully into a true quilt.

 A final feature that more sleeping bag makers are introducing in their newer models is a system for attaching the bag to a sleeping pad.
 Most of our testers think these attachment systems are unnecessary because it can be downright tricky to roll off a pad inside a cramped two-person tent.
-Some people, however, do appreciate being able to secure their sleeping bag to their pad.
+Some people, however, do appreciate being able to secure a sleeping bag to their pad.
 Either way, we've chosen to only award additional points for sleeping pad attachment systems that are also removable.
 The Therm-a-Rest Saros incorporates such a system pretty nicely.

 — Jack Cramer and Ross Robinson